 Toxicity studies often have used experimental systems containing media preparations made by mixing oil in water long enough to bring the composition of oil components into equilibrium, i.e., Water Accommodated Fractions (WAFs) of oil.
 WAFs are purposely static, and thus, do not represent variable field compositions and changing concentrations.
 WAFs can be made with fresh or weathered oil, but bioassays using a particular WAF do not account for weathering changes in the field.
 Further, as the concentrations of individual compounds in WAFs change from test to test and the individual compounds vary in toxicity, effects levels based on total PAH or TRH are highly variable.
 LC50s or other toxicity metrics based on nominal additions of oil to media (in an attempt to measure a THC effects level) are unreliable because some compounds evaporate, adsorb to test containers, bioaccumulate, and degrade in test chambers, and the oil component mixture composition is unknown (Hodson et al. 2019).

-The 2023 Special Issue of Aquatic Toxicology (Loughery et al. 2023; Stubblefield et al. 2023; Alloy et al. 2023; Parkerton et al. 2023a,b; French-McCay et al. 2023; Dettman et al. 2023; Bejarano et al. 2023; Lee et al. 2023) contains reviews of toxicity test methods, including the issues summarized here.
+The 2023 Special Issue of Aquatic Toxicology (Loughery et al. 2023; Stubblefield et al. 2023; Alloy et al. 2023; Parkerton et al. 2023a,b; French-McCay et al. 2023; Dettman et al. 2023; Bejarano et al. 2023; Lee et al. 2023) contains recommendations for oil toxicity test methods, including reviews of the issues summarized here.
 Loughery et al. (2023), Stubblefield et al. (2023), Alloy et al. (2023), Parkerton et al. (2023a,b), Dettman et al. (2023), Bejarano et al. (2023), and Lee et al. (2023) provide guidance for aquatic toxicity studies, building on and updating the standardized toxicity test protocols developed by the Chemical Response to Oil Spills: Ecological Effects Research Forum (CROSERF; Aurand and Coelho 2005, Singer et al. 2000).

-Thus, toxicity parameters developed using WAFs should not be applied directly to field conditions to evaluate effects.
-TU modelling is used to evaluate the toxicity in the bioassay mixture (Parkerton et al. 2023a), and the toxicity of the mixture in the field, for which the composition and toxicity will differ.
-Whole oil bioassays using WAFs or other preparations exposing organisms to dissolved components are useful and important for validating the predictions of toxicity models based on additive effects of oil components (French-McCay et al. 2023).
+Thus, toxicity data developed using WAFs should not be applied directly to field conditions to evaluate effects.
+TU modelling should be used to evaluate the toxicity in the bioassay mixture (Parkerton et al. 2023a), and the toxicity of the mixture in the field, for which the composition and toxicity will differ.
+Whole oil bioassays using WAFs or other preparations exposing organisms to dissolved components and entrained oil are useful and important for determining species and life stage sensitivities and for validating the predictions of toxicity models based on additive effects of oil components (French-McCay et al. 2023).

 WAF-based effects levels have been used to develop concentration thresholds above which effects might be expected.
-Even if the experimental oil composition of a test were representative of the field under the specific conditions tested, the experimental effects level would overestimate toxicity to the extent it is applied to modelled oil, as the model accounts for the entire mass of oil, as opposed to what was measurable in the test.
+Note that even if conditions in the field could be considered quasisteady state (i.e., in an enclosed quiescent water body where oil dilution is prevented by geography and where weathering is slowed by environmental conditions and isolation from the atmosphere) and the experimental oil composition of a test were representative of the field under the specific conditions tested, the experimental effects level would over-estimate toxicity to the extent it is applied to modelled oil, as the model accounts for the entire mass of oil, as opposed to what was measurable in the test.